katherinelee703/tech-portfolio/docs/about.md

 title: About
 ---

-## About

-_time waits for no one_

-I am a:
+## I am a:

-• world-traveling,
-• book-loving,
-• fic-writing,
-• steam-gaming,
+- world traveler
+- book lover
+- fic writer
+- steam gamer
-• humanities grad turned software engineer!
+- humanities grad turned **software engineer**!

 Change is my friend, and so is curiousity.

 I love to make && re-make things.

 I'm happiest when I am figuring out how things fit together - in the real world and in the shell!

-_fun fact_
+### _fun fact_

-My favorite place I've visited so far is Hell Valley in Hokkaido.
-It's also where I took my favorite photo:
+- My favorite place I've visited so far is Hell Valley in Hokkaido.
+- It's also where I took my favorite photo:

 ![jigokudani](./assets/jigokudani.jpg)